SnehaTalukdar/Titanic_EDA-and-CLEANING/README.md

 ## Analysis of Exploratory Data (EDA)-
 ### The following analyses and visualizations were carried out:
-- Numerical feature histograms such as Age and Fare
+- Numerical feature histograms such as Age and Fare.
-- Boxplot to identify Age and Fare Outliers
+- Boxplot to identify Age and Fare Outliers.
-- A heatmap that illustrates the relationship between numerical features
+- A heatmap that illustrates the relationship between numerical features.
 - Examining the connections between Age, Fare, Pclass, and Survived using a pairplot.
-- Countplots for categorical features such as Survived, Pclass, and Sex
+- Countplots for categorical features such as Survived, Pclass, and Sex.
-- Pie charts that interactively visualize the distributions of sex and Pclass using Plotly
+- Pie charts that interactively visualize the distributions of sex and Pclass using Plotly.

 ## Findings:
 - The cleaned dataset is stored as titanic_cleaned.csv.